 The histories of the United States and Mexico are intertwined but have followed substantially different paths of development, both politically and economically.
-At this event, Eliseo Mendoza Berrueto, scholar and former governor of the state of Coahuila, will discuss the factors that propelled the two countries onto such different courses and the implications for this binational relationship.
-His presentation will be based on his scholarly work, which has culminated in his book “Historias Dispares: Estados Unidos de México, Estados Unidos de América” (STAMMPA Editores, 2016).
+At this event, Eliseo Mendoza Berrueto, scholar and former governor of the state of Coahuila, discussed the factors that propelled the two countries onto such different courses and the implications for this binational relationship.
+His presentation was based on his scholarly work, which has culminated in his book “Historias Dispares: Estados Unidos de México, Estados Unidos de América” (STAMMPA Editores, 2016).

-After Mendoza's remarks, Jesús Velasco, Ph.D., nonresident scholar at the Baker Institute Mexico Center, will further explore Mendoza’s findings and offer commentary on his book.
+After Mendoza's remarks, Jesús Velasco, Ph.D., nonresident scholar at the Baker Institute Mexico Center, further explored Mendoza’s findings and offer commentary on his book.

 Follow the conversation with #BakerMexico.

 Françoise and Edward Djerejian Fellow for Mexico Studies and Director, Mexico Center

 Former Governor of Coahuila, Mexico

 Nonresident Scholar, Mexico Center, and Joe and Teresa Long Endowed Chair in Social Sciences, Tarleton State University